To specify settings for a backup chain created with the backup job:

 - To create a synthetic full backup, select the Create synthetic full backups periodically check box and click Days to schedule synthetic full backups on the necessary week days.

 For backup jobs created in Veeam Backup & Replication version prior to 11, you could enable the Transform previous backup chains into rollbacks option.
-Since Veeam Backup & Replication version 11, this option is deprecated.
+Starting from Veeam Backup & Replication version 11, this option is deprecated.
 However, the transformation functionality is still working for backup jobs where the Transform previous backup chains into rollbacks option was already enabled.
 For more information on the transformation, see the Backup Chain Transformation section in Veeam Backup & Replication User Guide for version 10.

 - To create full backups regularly, select the Create active full backups periodically check box.
 Use the Monthly on or Weekly on selected days options to define scheduling settings.